numbas/editor-docs/source/tutorials/write-question.rst

 We need to create a number entry part.
 Go back to the editing window and click on :guilabel:`Parts` in the sidebar, or follow the navigation buttons at the bottom of the page, skipping past :guilabel:`Variables`, which we will consider later.

-Once on the Parts page, click on the :guilabel:`Add a part` button.
+Once on the Parts page, click on the :guilabel:`Add a part` button, and select :ref:`Number entry <number-entry>`.
-The default part type is :ref:`Information only <information-only>`; change it to :ref:`Number entry <number-entry>` by clicking on the drop-down box.

 .. image:: screenshots/question/6.png
+    :alt: The "Add a part" drop-down, with "Number entry" selected.

 Every part has a :term:`Prompt`, which you can use to ask the student for the particular answer the part assesses.
 We’ve already asked our question in the question’s statement, so we can leave this part’s prompt empty.
 Instead, click on the :guilabel:`Marking` link, where you’ll state the correct answer for the part.

 .. image:: screenshots/question/7.png
+    :alt: The "marking settings" tab, with 8 entered in the minimum and maximum value fields.

 Enter ``1`` in the Marks field, so the student is given one mark if their answer is marked correct.
 *Number entry* parts are marked by checking if the student’s answer is within the range defined by the :term:`Minimum accepted value` and :term:`Maximum accepted value` fields.